45 Japan Pictures That Will Make You Want To Visit

 A row of artistic paper fans for sale at Sensoji Temple in Tokyo.

 Japanese candy is very different.
 Mochi and Daifuku (pictured) might weird you out at first, but this stuff grows on you!

-Sensoji Temple in Asakusa is one of my favorites.
+Sensoji Temple in Asakusa is one of my favorite Japan picture spots.
 It’s the oldest and most popular temple in Tokyo.

 Soft serve ice cream is always sold at the tourist sights, and so is matcha (green tea).
 There’s a matcha flavor of everything in Japan.